- As an employment “at will” state, Illinois employers have a lot of freedom when firing their employees.

-Disclaimer: this article focuses on the law in Illinois, and when Illinois employers can fire employees for activities outside of the workplace.
-The law varies in each state, some states even have laws saying that an employee cannot be fired for any lawful, off-duty activities.
-(For example, see Colorado- Colorado Revised Statutes 24-34-402.5; North Dakota- ND Cent.
-Code Sec.
-14-02.4-01; and California- Cal Lab Code 96(k) & 98.6.)
+Disclaimer: This article focuses on the law in Illinois, and when Illinois employers can fire employees for activities outside of the workplace.
+The law varies in each state.
+Some states even have laws saying that an employee cannot be fired for any lawful, off-duty activities.
+(For example, Colorado, North Dakota, and California (1) (2))

-Can I fire an employee for being a Nazi?
+Can I fire an employee for being a Capitol rioter?

 In Illinois, most likely.
-Illinois is an employment-at-will state, which means employers can fire employees for any reason unless the reason is prohibited by law or against public policy.
+Illinois is an employment “at will” state.
+This means that employers can fire employees for any reason unless prohibited by law or against public policy.
 Illinois has limited employee protections for political affiliations and off-duty activities.
-See the other questions and answers below to help clarify what employee actions are protected.
+Keep reading for some specific examples.

 Was the action taken “off-duty”?

 Employers generally have the right to terminate employees for inappropriate actions taken while working or while on the employer’s premises.
 Most activity done at work, on work premises, or that affects other employees can be a reason for termination (not including protected activities, like breastfeeding or taking necessary medication).
 There are some protections for employees engaging in off-duty activities, like smoking and drinking, although not many.
 Illinois does not prohibit employment termination where employees engage in Nazi activities, either on or off duty.